SPEER: Sentence-Level Planning of Long Clinical Summaries via Embedded Entity Retrieval: Experimental Setup

 \paragraph{Coarse Filtering.} Source notes typically exceed the $8,192$ context window on which Mistral and Zephyr were trained.
 Additionally, clinical notes include many irrelevant sections, including administrative text, minutely detailed descriptions of surgical procedures, and patient disclosures.
 Such sections are typically easy to identify.
 To filter out irrelevant content and fit the maximum context window, we learn a coarse section filter.
 The inputs to the extraction model are individual sections (header and body), extracted from source notes with a custom toolkit based on Clarity NLP.
 A RoBERTA-classifier is trained with a logistic loss to predict the salience.
 The labels are continuous between 0 and 1 and represent the average of ROUGE-1 and ROUGE-2 F-1 scores between the reference summary and the section text.
 During inference, we preserve the original order of the text but remove sections--starting with the lowest scoring--until the total tokenizer token count is no greater than 8,192.

-\paragraph{Instruction Templates.} For each model, source notes are simply concatenated chronologically.
+\paragraph{Instruction Templates.} As shown in Figures \ref{fig:mistral-template} and \ref{fig:zephyr-template}, for each model, source notes are simply concatenated chronologically.
 For each note, we generate a set of header lines which include the title of the note and the date of the note.
 We also explicitly specify where the note lands in relation to the rest of the admission, e.g., ``Day 1 of 4 (On Admission)''.
 Although we separately fine-tune each model, we still include custom instructions.
 The baseline non-guided instruction is: ``Generate the BRIEF HOSPITAL COURSE summary.''
 The prompt guidance instruction is: ``Generate the BRIEF HOSPITAL COURSE summary using only the medical entities (PROBLEMS, TREATMENTS, and TESTS) provided.''
 The guidance (list of ESGs grouped by semantic type) is appended to the source notes.
 SPEER's instruction is: ``Retrieve a subset of the medical entities in double brackets \textbf{\texttt{\{\{ \}\}}} and use them to generate the next sentence of the BRIEF HOSPITAL COURSE summary.''
 The line: ``\#\#\# BRIEF HOSPITAL COURSE:$\backslash n$'' is appended to the end of the input and is an indicator to the model to start generating the summary.
-The full templates for Mistral and Zephyr are visualized in Appendix \ref{app:templates}.